Ox

 Relationship With Humans

-Oxen has long symbolized strength and perseverance in various cultures, fostering a relationship with humans that transcends mere utility.
+Oxen symbolised strength and perseverance in various cultures, fostering a relationship with humans that transcends mere utility.
 These magnificent creatures were among the first domesticated animals, providing essential labour to agrarian societies around the globe.
-This companionship has shaped not only agricultural practices but also cultural narratives—myths and folklore often depict oxen as symbols of reliability and hard work.
+This companionship has shaped not only agricultural practices but also cultural narratives, myths, and folklore that often depict oxen as symbols of reliability and hard work.
 As we pull back the veil on this ancient partnership, it's evident that oxen have also served as pivotal catalysts for human innovation, inspiring advancements in farming techniques through their incredible power and endurance.

 Conservation Status Of Ox

 The conservation status of oxen, also known as bovines, has become a matter of concern in recent years.
-These majestic creatures have played an integral role in human civilization for thousands of years, providing various services such as labour, transportation, and milk production.
-However, due to factors such as habitat loss, overhunting for their meat and horns, and diseases like foot-and-mouth disease, the population of oxen has significantly declined.
+These majestic creatures have played an integral role in human civilisation for thousands of years, providing various services such as labour and transportation.
+However, due to habitat loss, overhunting for their meat and horns, and diseases (like foot-and-mouth disease), the population of oxen has significantly declined.

-The International Union for Conservation of Nature (IUCN) categorizes several species of wild oxen as either vulnerable or endangered.
-For example, the Saola, a rare and elusive bovine found only in Vietnam and Laos, is considered critically endangered with less than 100 individuals remaining in the wild.
-Similarly, the Banteng - native to Southeast Asia, is listed as endangered due to extensive hunting and habitat destruction.
-Furthermore, changing agricultural practices have led to a decrease in demand for oxen as draft animals.
+A castrated ox is a domesticated animal and is not an "endangered" species.
+It is categorised as "Least Concern" by the International Union for Conservation of Nature (IUCN).
+But changing agricultural practices have led to a decrease in demand for oxen as draft animals.
+On the other hand, the International Union for Conservation of Nature (IUCN) categorises several species of wild oxen as either "vulnerable" or "endangered".
+For example, the Saola, a rare and elusive bovine found only in Vietnam and Laos, is considered "critically endangered" with fewer than 100 individuals remaining in the wild.
+Similarly, the Banteng, also known as the tembadau, is a species of wild bovine found in Southeast Asia, and is listed as "endangered" due to extensive hunting and habitat destruction.

 Difference Between Ox And Cow